vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome/README.md

 Goal is to make a boilerplate for the following tech:

-- Apache Cordova
+- Apache Cordova - *to compile to iOS and Android Apps*
-- Adobe PhoneGap
+- Adobe PhoneGap - *some juicy Cordova tools*
-- React
+- React - **
-- React Hotloading
+- React Hotloading - **
-- Babel
+- Babel - **
-- Webpack
+- Webpack - **
-- OnsenUI
+- OnsenUI - **
-- FontAwesome
+- FontAwesome - **

 # This repo is not ready, yet
 Things to do:
 - Make sure latest versions are used with NPM
+- Add missing modules to package.json
 - Clean up webpack config?
-- Make sure modules required by webpack are included in package.json
+- Remove a lot of junk like other icons, themes and modules
-- Form icons are messed up, maybe include more icon sets?
+- OnsenUI Form icons are messed up, maybe include more icon sets?
+- Editor config

 # Start application
 Run via the CLI